Patty Griffin: Film, television, and theater

-In 2007, her song “Heavenly Day” was featured prominently at the end of episode 16 (“Promise”) of season 6 of the television series “Smallville”.
+Her song "Heavenly Day" has been featured in multiple television series: at the end of episode 16 ("Promise", 2007) of season 6 of Smallville; episode 5 of season 1 (2018) in the Netflix series Haunting of Hill House; and during the wedding scene in episode 10 ("The Big Day", 2024) of season 6 of Netflix's Virgin River.
+Also, in May 2013, "Heavenly Day" was used in a commercial for Chevy's new Volt line of automobile, entitled "Volt: Silent Statement".

 In 2007, the Atlantic Theater Company produced 10 Million Miles, an off-Broadway musical, directed by Michael Mayer, with music and lyrics by Griffin.

 In 2009, her song "Mary" was used in episode 10 of season 2 of Sons of Anarchy, and "When It Don't Come Easy" closed out season 2, episode 8 of In Plain Sight.

 Griffin's first DVD, Patty Griffin: Live From the Artists Den, was filmed on February 6, 2007, at the Angel Orensanz Foundation for the Arts on New York's Lower East Side and released later that year.
 Selections from the DVD were featured on the program Live from the Artists Den on Ovation TV, beginning January 24, 2008.

 In 2007, Griffin was named Artist of the Year by the Americana Music Association, the top honor bestowed by the association, and her album Children Running Through was selected as Best Album.
 At the awards ceremony she performed "Trapeze" with Emmylou Harris harmonizing.